abpio/abp-commercial-docs/en/ui/aspnetcore/entity-action-extensions.md

 ### abp.ui.extensions.ActionList

-`ActionList` is the class an instance of which is passed as the `actionList` parameter to the `addContributor` method.
-It is a doubly linked list provided by `@abp/utils` package.
+`ActionList` returns an instance of LinkedList class, a doubly linked list provided by the @abp/utils package.
+That instance is passed as the `actionList` parameter to the `addContributor` method.
 You may find [all available methods explained here](../../Common/Utils/Linked-List).